signalwerk/pruf/README.md

 }
 ```

-If the default behaviour to recognise validators and to validate needs to be adjusted a custom visitor (walker) can be defined.
+A custom visitor (walker) can be defined to adjust the default behaviour to recognise validators and to validate the corresponding values.

-Example for error-messages:

 ```js
 const rule = {